-&lt;sup>64 https://wset.com/news/local/the-greenbrier-opening-doors-to-provide-shelter-victims-of-floodsuch as water-main breaks, pathogen contamination, natural disasters, and manmade disasters (e.g. chemical spills).
+Water is considered a critical component to medical care services; enhanced emergency preparedness plans can identify protocols and alternative sources for enough potable water to meet operational needs.
+A compromised water supply can be caused by a variety of emergencies, such as water-main breaks, pathogen contamination, natural disasters, and manmade disasters (e.g., chemical spills).
 While water is considered a critical component to medical care services, enhanced emergency preparedness plans can identify protocols and alternative sources for enough potable water to meet operational needs.
-Resilient renovation plans can include a centralized water-shut-off mechanism; a water-intake site where delivery trucks can easily unload tanks; or a establishing a well water as a backup supply.
+Resilient renovation plans can include a centralized water-shut-off mechanism; a water-intake site where delivery trucks can easily unload tanks; or a establishing a well water as a backup supply.78